Always Valid Inference: Bringing Sequential Analysis to A/B Testing

-A/B tests are typically analyzed via p-values and confidence intervals; but these inferences are wholly unreliable if users make decisions while {\em continuously monitoring} their tests.
-We define {\em always valid} p-values that let users try to take advantage of data as fast as it becomes available, providing valid statistical inference whenever they make their decision.
-Always valid p-values can be interpreted as the natural p-values corresponding to a sequential hypothesis test.
-Through this connection we derive always valid p-values with good detection properties.
-Notably, we also extend our approach to address multiple hypothesis testing in the sequential setting.
-Our methodology has been implemented in a large scale commercial A/B testing platform, from which we present empirical results.
+\ABSTRACT{ A/B tests are typically analyzed via frequentist p-values and confidence intervals; but these inferences are wholly unreliable if users endogenously choose samples sizes by {\em continuously monitoring} their tests.
+We define {\em always valid} p-values and confidence intervals that let users try to take advantage of data as fast as it becomes available, providing valid statistical inference whenever they make their decision.
+Always valid inference can be interpreted as a natural interface for a sequential hypothesis test, which empowers users to implement a modified test tailored to them.
+In particular, we show in an appropriate sense that the measures we develop tradeoff sample size and power \rj{efficiently}, despite a lack of prior knowledge of the user's relative preference between these two goals.
+We also use always valid p-values to obtain multiple hypothesis testing control in the sequential context.
+Our methodology has been implemented in a large scale commercial A/B testing platform to analyze hundreds of thousands of experiments to date. }